World news: Foreign correspondents

-13 – Republic World Republic World News brings you the latest international news headlines, live breaking news, and updates on today's world events from the US, UK, Canada, Australia, and Germany.

 When reporters working abroad have no permanent labor contract with media outlets, they are called stringers.
 Since they have no salary, stringers usually produce material for several different companies at once.

 News agencies

 A news agency is an organization of journalists established to supply news reports to news organizations: newspapers, magazines, and radio and television broadcasters.
 Such an agency may also be referred to as a wire service, newswire or news service.
 The bulk of major news agency services contains foreign news.

 The major news agencies generally prepare hard news stories and feature articles that can be used by other news organizations with little or no modification, and then sell them to other news organizations.
 They provide these articles in bulk electronically through wire services (originally they used telegraphy; today they frequently use the Internet).
 Corporations, individuals, analysts and intelligence agencies may also subscribe.